Tracks and Theme Group Meetings

 2019: PLPR Track at the AESOP Congress Venice

 PLPR will organise a track during 2019 AESOP Annual Congress in Venice, Italy.
-Information will follow in autumn.
+Information are available here.

 2018: PLPR Track @ AESOP Gothenburg